Andy4495/emulator-8-bit/README.md

 The emulator is not complete.
 The following updates still need to be completed before I consider it a good first release:

-- All opcodes have decoding and execution code implemented, with the exception of:
+- All opcodes have decoding and execution code implemented, but are not fully tested.
-  - DAA instruction (opcode 0x27)
 - Flag update handling
-  - DAA incomplete (H and N flags in particular may be a little tricky)
+  - H and N flags in particular
   - Flag updates for 16-bit ADD, SUB, ADC, SBC instructions (main, misc, IX, and IY)
   - Other cases (check all opcodes)